National Women's Health Week

-Even women on birth-control pills who are thinking about getting pregnant can begin taking prenatal vitamins quitting their contraception.
+Even women on birth-control pills who are thinking about getting pregnant can begin taking prenatal vitamins before quitting their contraception.
 No “wash-out” period is required to return to fertility after using birth control pills or other hormonal contraceptives, Dr. Stoddard says.
 “A woman can use the contraceptive method of her choice until the month she desires to conceive.”
 One exception is the Depo-Provera shot, which can delay fertility for up to six months after injection.
-Schedule an appointment with a UCLA Health Family Planning expert

 Breast health: Mammogram and screening

-Breast cancer is the most common cancer in women second only to skin cancer.
-Breast cancer screening is vital to early detection and improved patient outcomes.
-Screening modalities traditionally include breast self exams, breast awareness, clinical breast exams and breast imaging.
+Breast cancer is second only to skin cancers in prevalence among women.
+Breast cancer screening is vital for early detection and improved patient outcomes.
+Screening modalities traditionally include breast self-exams, breast awareness, clinical breast exams and breast imaging.